We Must Fix the Verona Animal Shelter

 -work to create more emergency shelters, particularly for specific groups, i.e., women, LBGTQ+, people in recovery, etc. for the immediate future; particularly in specific areas of the City.
 It is expected that these eventually will no longer be necessary if the previous items are enacted.
 But they are needed right now.

 -work to have senior citizens who own and live on a property in the City of Rochester and meet specific income requirements (i.e. not having enough income) should be exempt from property taxes.
-These taxes will be made up by ending corporate welfare (see future platform plank).
+[City of Rochester just implemented this after I advocated for it in my 2019 run for City Council.]

 -insist that the City government no longer use Monroe County for Area Median Income (AMI) when determining apartments that are “affordable”.
 This current formula makes a new $1400/month apartment “affordable” even though it truly is not for most who live in Rochester.
 AMI should be for the City only if the project is being built in the City.